openaps/AndroidAPSdocs/docs/EN/Configuration/Preferences.md

 ![Minimal request rate](../images/MinRequestChange.png)

-Please note: In closed loop mode a single target instead of range
+Please note: In closed loop mode a single target instead of target range (i.e. 5,5 mmol instead of 5,0 - 7,0 mmol) is recommended.

 ## OpenAPS AMA
 OpenAPS Advanced Meal Assist (AMA) allows the system to high-temp more quickly after a meal bolus IF you enter carbs reliably.
 Turn it on in the Config tab to view the safety settings here, you will need to have completed [Objective 9](../Usage/Objectives#objective-9-enabling-additional-oref0-features-for-daytime-use-such-as-advanced-meal-assist-ama) to use this feature.
 You can read more about the settings and [Autosens in the OpenAPS docs](http://openaps.readthedocs.io/en/latest/docs/Customize-Iterate/autosens.html).